arnavaidya/OverTheWire-Wargames-Walkthrough/Natas/readme.md

 3. View source code using the link provided.

-4. In the PHP code, you'll see that user input is passed into a system command like:
+4. In the PHP code, you'll see that user input is passed into a system command like: `passthru("grep -i $key dictionary.txt");`

-                passthru("grep -i $key dictionary.txt");

 5. Since input is not properly escaped, you can inject a command:

                 a; cat /etc/natas_webpass/natas10
+                           or
+                grep -i; cat /etc/natas_webpass/natas10 dictionary.txt

 Submit this payload in the search form.